 A dog fed dry dog food daily will have stomach acidity adapted to digest a dry food meal.
 Before their next meal dry fed dogs release enzymes and stomach acids of pH 2.5 into the stomach to digest the cereal meal (this is the gurgling and squirting sounds that can be heard).
 However, instead of cereal feed arriving in the stomach there is a load of raw meat and the gut is not prepared to digest the meat completely.
 As a precaution, the tight pyloric sphincter will not allow the undigested lumps of meat and bone through.
 Instead, the dog vomits it out (and probably tries to eat it again!).

 However, all that said, to be safe, please don’t feed kibble with meat on the bone.
 There may be a small amount of dilution of stomach acids and, if so, we don’t want it to happen when there’s meat to be digested.
 You can mix dry with premade (and thus ground) raws available in most pet shops but please feed meaty bones separately.

-A dog needs to be weaned slowly on to a fresh, high meat protein diet: 5% one day mixed into their normal food, 10% the next etc. We have always advised to move over slowly and we are not seeing any hiccups.
+Some dogs are going to baulk for whatever reason, so whatever suits you here.
+If you think he’ll dive straight in then dive straight in next meal.
+But I still like the acclimatisation way!
+This involves 5% one day mixed into their normal food, 10% the next etc. We have always advised to move over slowly and we are not seeing any hiccups with way.
 And start with a product you know he’s going to like, usually something chicken or beed based (as most dry foods are based on these proteins).

 Dice the food up small or mince , to guarantee easy passage.